 Reports & publications

 Want to find out more on e-waste?
+The thought paper, Digital solutions for a circular electronics value chain explores the applicability and scope of digital technologies for enabling circularity in the lifecycle of electronic devices.
+Read it here.
 Explore ITU’s reports and publications spanning e-waste and the environment here.
 See also the list of ITU standards here.

 [i] E-waste is defined by the Technical Guidelines of the Basel Convention as electrical and electronic equipment that is waste, including all components, sub-assemblies and consumables that are part of the equipment at the time the equipment becomes waste.
 Such equipment comprises any household or business item with circuitry, or electrical components with a power or battery supply.
 A substantial amount of e-waste includes waste derived from discarded ICT equipment such as mobile phones, personal computers, printers, telephones, laptops and routers.
 At the same time, a growing number of other types of products such as temperature exchange equipment and white goods are functioning as 'smart technologies', relying on sensors and connectivity to other devices.